babel/babel/README.md

 ## Patreon Sponsors

-Become a sponsor and get your logo on our README on Github with a link to your site. [[Become a sponsor](https://www.patreon.com/henryzhu)]
+Become a sponsor and get your logo on our README on GitHub with a link to your site. [[Become a sponsor](https://www.patreon.com/henryzhu)]

 ## Bronze